 (1) There shall be no discharge of wastewater from the brine pond to surface waters of the state.

 (2) Groundwater monitoring for the brine pond will be performed in accordance with the applicable Conditions included in Attachment D (GWCOMR) of this Certification.
-If the groundwater monitoring data collected in accordance with these Conditions indicates an exceedance of applicable groundwater standards at the boundary of the zone of discharge due to operation of the brine pond, the Licensee will consult with FDEP to formulate a mutually agreed upon corrective action plan.
+If the groundwater monitoring data collected in accordance with these Conditions indicates an exceedance of applicable groundwater standards at the boundary of the zone of discharge due to operation of the brine pond, the Licensee will consult with DEP to formulate a mutually agreed upon corrective action plan.
 If the corrective action plan requires dewatering and construction work in the SA-9 brine pond, the Licensee will be allowed to transfer the brine from SA-9 to a suitable impoundment, and discharge brine to the temporary storage area for a period sufficient to perform the construction in SA-9.
-The selection of a suitable temporary storage facility and the establishment of the implementation schedule for any required corrective action will be by mutual agreement of FDEP and the Licensee.
+The selection of a suitable temporary storage facility and the establishment of the implementation schedule for any required corrective action will be by mutual agreement of DEP and the Licensee.

-(3) A seepage collection ditch will be constructed along the west dam of SA-9 to prevent any discharge of seepage to off-site surface waters via the FDOT roadside swale along S.R.
+(3) A seepage collection ditch will be constructed along the west dam of SA-9 to prevent any discharge of seepage to offsite surface waters via the FDOT roadside swale along S.R.
 555. The seepage ditch will extend from the northwest corner of SA-9 to the southwest corner, where it will connect to the plant island drainage swale which was constructed during the earthworks phase of the facility construction.
 The seepage collection ditch will be graded to direct any surface seepage, either natural or as a result of operation of SA-9, to the plant drainage system.

 (4) No RCRA hazardous waste as defined by 40 C.F.R.
 B 261.3 shall be deposited in the brine pond.